Women's Awakening Club: Foundation

 At this point in time, the participation of women in Turkey, Egypt and Syria and the awakening women's movement there had made an impact in Iraq, as well as women's participation in the Iraqi revolt of 1920.

-The same year, the Bahgdad Teacher's Training College for Women was founded, which offered both education and professional opportunities to a new generation of Iraqi women.
+The same year, the Baghdad Teacher's Training College (later the Queen Aliya College) for Women was founded, which offered both education and professional opportunities to a new generation of Iraqi women.

 Activity

 The purpose was to contribute and work for "women's awakening" and make them aware of their potential so that they may contribute to their family and the newly founded homeland through education and work, and to mediate the effects of modernization.
 The arranged classes in sewing, economics, hygiene, childcare, housework as well as literary classes.
 The club was also involved in charity, and produced clothes for the poor and education for orphan girls.

 In 1924, the club was invited to an audience with the Faisal I of Iraq and queen Huzaima bint Nasser, who promised them a permanent Club locale.